pwnall/w3gram-server/Protocol.md

 information, so the WebSocket URL returned by the routing step should encode the receiver's information.

-For security reasons, it should not be possible to compute all the receiver information encoded in the WebSocket URL based on the information used during registration (API key, device ID, receiver ID).
+For security reasons, it should not be possible to compute the WebSocket URL based on the API key and the device's push URL.
 This allows e.g., a chat application to pass receiver IDs among its users, without having to worry that a user will be able to use another user's receiver ID to listen in on the other user's notifications.

-If the token is missing or invalid, the notification server should use the 400 HTTP status code.
+If the identifier in the routing URL is missing or invalid, the notification server should use the 400 HTTP status code.
 The 403 code might be more appropriate, but it triggers a CORS request bug in some versions of Safari, and may cause problems in other browsers as well.

-The notification server should use the 410 HTTP status code if the receiver ID does not match the current receiver ID for the device ID.
-This can happen if two clients run the registration and listening process simultaneously.

 The notification server should use the
 [429 HTTP status code](http://tools.ietf.org/html/rfc6585#section-4) if the